 Complex Transactions/Contingent Liabilities/Guarantees and Indemnities.
 The Adviser pursues certain complex investment opportunities for the Fund, which could involve substantial business, regulatory or legal complexity.
 Such complexity presents risks, as such transactions can be more difficult, expensive and time-consuming to finance and execute; it can be more difficult to manage or realize value from the assets acquired in such transactions; and such transactions sometimes entail a higher level of regulatory scrutiny or a greater risk of contingent liabilities.
-Additionally, in connection with certain transactions, the Fund is required to make representations about the business and financial affairs of a portfolio company, provide guarantees in respect of payments by portfolio companies and other third parties.
+Additionally, in connection with certain transactions, the Fund is required to make representations about the business and financial affairs of a portfolio company, provide guarantees in respect of payments by portfolio companies and other third parties and provide indemnities against losses caused by portfolio companies and other third parties.
 The Fund will, from time to time, also be required to indemnify the purchasers of such investment to the extent that any such representations are inaccurate.
 These arrangements could result in the incurrence of contingent liabilities by the Fund, even after the disposition of an investment and ultimately in material losses.